ileathan/leat.io/credentials/README.md

     cert: fs.readFileSync(path.join(__dirname, 'credentials/ssl.crt')), // Your certificate information (pub key included)
     ca: fs.readFileSync  (path.join(__dirname, 'credentials/server.csr')) // certificate signing request
 };

+// Note that the browsers now need you to get in their trusted section..
+Usually an option to import/export in pkcs12 format
 ```